Gender Incongruence and Gender Dysphoria

 VIEW PROFESSIONAL VERSION

-• Some people feel that their gender is not compatible with their sex at birth (transgender).
+• Some people feel that their gender is not compatible with their sex at birth, this is referred to as transgender.
 (See Definitions of Terminology Regarding Sex and Gender.)

-• Some transgender people develop gender dysphoria and experience distress or impaired functioning related to the mismatch between their gender identity and their sex at birth.
+• Some transgender people experience distress or impaired functioning related to the mismatch between their gender identity and their sex at birth.

-• Doctors base the diagnosis of gender dysphoria on significant symptoms of psychological distress (such as anxiety or depression).
+• Doctors base the diagnosis of gender dysphoria on significant symptoms of psychological distress (such as anxiety or depression) and impaired functioning.

-• Treatment options to relieve distress include social transition (living as the identified gender, even without medical or surgical treatments), psychotherapy to treat depression or anxiety, gender-affirming hormone therapy, and/or gender-confirmation surgery.
+• Treatment options to relieve distress include social transition (living as the identified gender without medical or surgical treatments), psychotherapy to treat depression or anxiety, gender-affirming hormone therapy, and/or gender-affirming surgery.

 The number of people who identify as transgender is not known.
-Some studies have found that approximately 0.5 to 1% of adults and 1 to 8% of children and adolescents consider themselves transgender or gender diverse.
+Some studies have found that approximately 1% of the population consider themselves transgender or gender diverse.
 Among transgender people, a smaller number of individuals meet the criteria for gender dysphoria.

 A feeling of a mismatch between birth sex and gender identity is not considered a mental health disorder.
-Sometimes a transgender person experiences significant emotional distress or issues with functioning that are related to the feeling of a gender identity mismatch.
-Medical terms for these experiences include
+Sometimes a transgender person experiences significant emotional distress or difficulties with daily activities, and they should see a health care professional to be evaluated gender dysphoria.

 People with gender incongruence or gender dysphoria may want to change their gender expression (gender transition).
 They may seek help and support from friends, family, support groups, or health care professionals to make decisions about and take steps to make a social transition (living as their identified gender) or medical transition (medications or surgery to change physical characteristics to match their identified gender).